waldronlab/BugSigDBEnrich/inst/www/help.md

 per line by using the "Browse..." button.

 > ⚠️ All identifiers must be from the same type.
-A warning will be displayed if not, but the analysis will still run.
+A warning will be displayed if they are not, but the analysis will still run.

 For detailed examples, please refer to the examples below the text box or download one of the sample files provided under the "Browse..." button.